Canadian residents pay in Canadian funds at the current exchange rate of 1.27

 How are roommates assigned?

-On our Active Teen Tours, Global Adventures and Community Service programs rooming rotation is as follows:
+On our Active Teen Tours, Global Adventures and Community Service programs, rooming rotation is as follows:

-Giving everyone a chance to make new friends creates a cohesive group and one of the most warm and welcoming social environments in our industry!
-To promote this we’ve found the best system is for the program director to assign the rooms for the first and second stops.
+To promote this we’ve found the best system is for the Program Director to assign the rooms for the first and second stops.
 For the first stop, independent travelers room with other independent travelers and any friends who enrolled can room together.
 All participants will be assigned a different roommate for the second stop.
-Roommates are assigned based on gender identity.
 After the first two stops, choice of roommates is always up to you!

-On our Pre-College Enrichment programs & Career Experiences rooming is as follows:
+On our Pre-College Enrichment programs & Career Experiences, rooming is as follows:

 We assign independent travelers with another independent traveler for the duration of your stay.
 Any friends who enrolled together can room together.
-Roommates are assigned based on gender identity.